 AFib or Atrial Fibrillation Statistics in Ireland

-- The Irish Longitudinal Study on Ageing estimates that population of over 50 years age whose 3.2%, 5.3 % over 65 years age and 11% of those above 80 years of age will be affected by the condition of Atrial Fibrillation.
+- The Irish Longitudinal Study on Ageing estimates that the population of over 50 years of age 3.2%, 5.3 % over 65 years of age and 11% of those above 80 years of age will be affected by the condition of Atrial Fibrillation.
 It excludes the patients who are already admitted into the hospitals and health units.

-- The cardiovascular risk in the Irish population was screened on the basis of smoking and alcohol drinking habits.
+- The cardiovascular risk in the Irish population was screened based on smoking and alcohol drinking habits.

 Smoking is done by males more than the female population which accounts for 10.5% in males and 7.6% in females.
 About 55% of consumed alcohol among them 81% consumed less than 14 units per week is again higher in males than females.

-- The study shows that 95% of the Arrhythmia patients are at a high health risk and needs to be considered for anticoagulation therapy.
+- The study shows that 95% of Arrhythmia patients are at a high health risk and need to be considered for anticoagulation therapy.

 The Irish Cardiovascular Health Policy

-This health policy focuses upon the early detection, screening and management of the blood sugar level or pressure.
-It also provides the anti-thrombotic therapy for the Atrial Fibrillation patients with a high risk of stroke.
+This health policy focuses on the early detection, screening and management of the blood sugar level or pressure.
+It also provides anti-thrombotic therapy for Atrial Fibrillation patients with a high risk of stroke.

 The National Stroke Programme in Ireland

-In the year 2010, health service executive came up with the idea of introducing programmes to address the health-related issues by providing standards and range of clinical services in Ireland.
+In the year 2010, a health service executive came up with the idea of introducing programmes to address health-related issues by providing standards and a range of clinical services in Ireland.

-This programme is meant for the management of chronic diseases were both Atrial Fibrillation and Ischaemic attack are being prioritised.
+This programme is meant for the management of chronic diseases where both Atrial Fibrillation and Ischaemic attack are being prioritised.

-The Stroke Prevention Working Group under this programme includes healthcare staff from the different fields of A Fib which includes primary care, hospital care, pharmacology, public health and cardiologists.
+The Stroke Prevention Working Group under this programme includes healthcare staff from the different fields of A Fib which include primary care, hospital care, pharmacology, public health and cardiologists.